rosskirkpat/kscaler/README.md

 I started with various forms of "simple" scale testing for k8s clusters; bash scripts, one-off manifests, kubectl copy-pasta, and terraform modules.

 Ultimately, I wanted a single solution that works on *all* the platforms I develop on: Windows, Mac, and Linux.
-Enter revvy.
+Enter kscaler.

 ## default kubeconfig paths